Christians, you must kill the homosexuals and non virgin brides with the finest technology religion has ever achieved. The stone.

 Department of State’s objection to release of key evidence may prevent inquiry’s conclusions from ever being published, except in heavily redacted form

-While society at large considers the notion of "human enhancement" generally with human genetic engineering, the term usually refers to the "general applications of the convergence of nanotechnology, biotechnology, information technology and cognitive science to improve human performance" (p., 113).
-Since the 1990's there has been growing advocacy particularly in the academic fields, but more importantly the rise of these ideas slowly into the general public.
+While society at large considers the notion of “human enhancement” generally with human genetic engineering, the term usually refers to the “general applications of the convergence of nanotechnology, biotechnology, information technology and cognitive science to improve human performance” (p., 113).
+Since the 1990′s there has been growing advocacy particularly in the academic fields, but more importantly the rise of these ideas slowly into the general public.
+The individuals who work for the Institute for Ethics and Emerging Technologies have become some of the most potent activists for ethical human enhancement.

 Shades of Alain de Botton!
 First we’re told, as atheists, that we need churches; now Tanya Luhrmann, in a post today’s New York Times, “Addicted to prayer“, tells us that atheists need prayers, too.
 And she’s not just talking about the physical and mental benefits of meditation: she suggests invoking an imaginary, non-existent God to whom we should pray.